cajhin/capsicain/README.md

 There are various config options, like "flip Z/Y", "flip WIN/ALT on Apple keyboards", timing for macros, status, more.

 ### What it doesn't do (today)
 - No modifier-only combos (Shift+Alt -> X).
-I don't like these, they cause problems.
+I don't like these, they cause accidents.
 - No combos-to-modifier (Ctrl+X -> Alt).
 Useless?
-- No dead keys / composing (Alt+U, then O -> Ö)
+- No dead keys / composing (Alt+U, then O -> Ö).
+Could be done but what for?
 - ALT-Numpad combos for special characters ╠═ö€Σε═╣ don't work in Linux VMs.
+  If you need this, you have to create your own config for Linux special chars.

 ## About Interception
 This is a signed driver ("keyboard driver upper filter"), another project on github.
 It must be installed for capsicain to work.
 It provides a DLL to interface with the driver.